 Albert Camus once declared that the author of The Possessed and not Karl Marx was the greatest prophet for the twentieth century.
 Dostoevsky’s depiction of the monstrous consequences of ideological fanaticism is equally pertinent to the twenty-first.
 Yet this great champion of liberty against the tyranny of ideas was himself the proponent of a “Russian idea”: a form of messianic nationalism, coupled in his last years with a virulent anti-Semitism.

-Apart from a few specialist studies, ) As Joseph Frank notes in the last volume of his distinguished biography, Dostoevsky’s political ideas have seemed so eccentric that “it was felt necessary to get them out of the way if one were to do him justice as a novelist.”
+Apart from a few specialist studies,1 scholars in the West have been loath to linger on this aspect of his thought.
+(It is not, for instance, among the topics included in the recently published Cambridge Companion to Dostoevskii.2 ) As Joseph Frank notes in the last volume of his distinguished biography, Dostoevsky’s political ideas have seemed so eccentric that “it was felt necessary to get them out of the way if one were to do him justice as a novelist.”

 This separation between Dostoevsky’s day-to-day political writings and his concern with eternal verities would make little sense to his Russian readers.
 Admirers of his vatic pronouncements on Russia’s special destiny, such as Alexander Solzhenitsyn and the philosopher Nikolay Ber-dyaev, have treated them as an integral part of his message to the world, as have more critical commentators, such as the outstanding Soviet scholars Leonid Grossman and A.S.
 Dolinin, who emphasized that Dostoevsky’s fiction and his journalism served a common purpose: to shed light on the moral and spiritual meaning of contemporary Russian reality.